cbrit/rust_notes/rust_notes.md

 ## Contributing

 If you are interested in contributing to this post, it's in a public repository in [my GitHub](https://github.com/cbrit/rust_notes/tree/main).
-If you do decide to contribute, keep in mind this is supposed to be a concise summary and reference, and it is not a rewrite of the Rust Book.
+If you do decide to contribute, keep in mind this is supposed to be a concise summary and reference, and it is not a rewrite of the Rust Book, even though it contains many references to quotations or code blocks from it.
 Thanks!

 ## Resources